marcelpetersen/mobil/_posts/2020-02-19-webinar-parking-carpool.md

 hidden: true

 ---
-Join us on Wednesday 25 February at 15:30 CET for the latest live Wunder Insights webinar!
+Join us on Wednesday 26th February at 15:30 CET for the latest live Wunder Insights webinar!

 ![](/uploads/2020/02/19/Prewebinar _carpool_blog_body.png)

+Watch the live webinar here: [https://www.youtube.com/embed/GRTTzl8a_f0](https://www.youtube.com/embed/GRTTzl8a_f0 "https://www.youtube.com/embed/GRTTzl8a_f0")

 This time the topic is “How corporates can solve employee parking challenges through carpooling”. **It’s interactive!** We will be answering your questions live as you ask them.
 When it comes time to the webinar broadcast, be sure to join us directly on the YouTube page - the link will be posted here - so that you can see the live chat, and ask any questions you may have.